- What is it?

 Weight-bearing exercise is any exercise in which your feet and legs bear your weight while you perform it, such as brisk walking, dancing, racket sports and aerobics.
 This creates high pressure on the bone that helps to build and maintain its strength.

-The National Osteoporosis Foundation recommends a total of 30 minutes of weight-bearing physical activity on most days of the week.
+The National Osteoporosis Foundation recommends a total of 30 minutes of weight-bearing physical activity on most days of the week, muscle strengthening exercises two to three times per week, and balance, posture and functional exercise every day or as often as needed.
 Bicycling and swimming are non-weight–bearing exercises and won't maintain and build new bone, but they are still good for the cardiovascular system.

 For muscle strengthening, you can use stationary weight machines at health clubs and gyms and free weights or elastic bands in the gym or at home.
 The important thing to remember is that you don't have to lift heavy weights to benefit from strength training.
 You should start with a light weight and gradually increase your repetitions and/or resistance as your strength increases.
 The goal is to build bone strength—not muscle mass, which requires numerous lifts with heavy weights.